AppleGamer22/applegamer22.github.io/content/posts/monsec/index.md

 * Yuki has been a joy to work with, especially due to his passion for cyber-security and due to his ability to go above and beyond with organising the club's files and workflows, running and helping with technical workshops and being a go-to person for many of our members.
 * Sean was essential for maintaining the club's financial records during my presidency, which he did flawlessly even throughout his industry internship.
 * Jamie has transformed the club's media pipeline with Canva, which enabled a more diverse design capability and tighter collaboration, while maintaining a vibrant social media presence for the club.
-* Elias has been an amazing friend and vice-president, and because of his persistance we managed to secure a sponsor for the [Beginner CTF](https://monsec.io/posts/2023s2/#beginner-ctf).
+* Elias has been an amazing friend and vice-president, and because of his persistance we managed to secure a sponsor for the [Beginner CTF](#beginner-ctf).
 Moreover, he also went above and beyond to run a weekly CTF-like walkthrough on the club's Discord server.
 * Kar Jun maintained the clubs cloud infrastructure for the CTFd server we use in our events, which was executed perfectly while learning our management practices and troubleshooting in real-time.
 * Preeti has been vital for the club's engagement with members, as she's been helping to troubleshoot and clarify issues during our workshops.
 * Sarah has been expanding the club's relations with the industry, the university and the greater community, which will be utilised next year.
 In addition she has also been editing the workshop recordings and helping with the social media publications, preparing and running several workshops, and helping the members to troubleshoot.
 * Oscar has been essential in the recent engagements with industry stakeholders such as sponsors and partners, and I reckon the results of his current work will become visible soon.
-The quality of his work can be described by the positive remarks of a certain automotive journalist.
+He also professionally captured the photos of our events throughout 2023.
 * Rahul and Chloe helped my team with designing high-quality posters for our weekly workshops' social media publications.
 The distinct quality of their work can be easily observed when compared to our other publications.
 * Rohan has been the bridge between the Faculty of Information Technology's student engagement operations and MonSec, and he made these discussions a breeze.